‘Tiger King’ announces 2024 presidential bid

-OKLAHOMA CITY (KFOR) — The “Tiger King”‘ is throwing his hat in the ring for president.
+OKLAHOMA CITY — The “Tiger King”‘ is throwing his hat in the ring for president.

 Maldonado-Passage launched a new campaign website, with a personal message: “Thank you for your interest in my Campaign.
 Yes, I know I am in Federal Prison and you might think this is a joke but it’s not.
 It is my Constitutional right to do this even from here.”